chocolatey/choco-wiki/Security.md

 For more information on the specifics, see [#36](https://github.com/chocolatey/choco/issues/36) and [#501](https://github.com/chocolatey/choco/issues/501).

+## Organizational Use of Chocolatey

+When you use Chocolatey in an organizational sense, do so in a manner that requires no internet access.
+Chocolatey doesn't require internet access at all.
+The default source that is available on installed is typically the first thing to go when organizations are using Chocolatey.
+This provides the utmost in security for organizations.

+> "Hundreds of organizations use a packaging solution that requires zero internet access.
+It's pretty much the de facto for packaging software deployments on Windows.
+Have you looked at Chocolatey and building and hosting your own internal packages?"

+It's important to keep the following in mind:

+> **"Chocolatey != Chocolatey.org Packages"**

+It goes without stating that if you are a business and you are using Chocolatey, you should think long and hard before trusting an external source you have no control over (chocolatey.org packages, in addition to all of the binaries that download from official distribution channels over the internet).
+It is too easy to set up your [[own private feed|How-To-Host-Feed]] where you can vet packages and have complete control over the binaries and what gets installed.
+This also provides a complete offline solution that is reliable and trustworthy.
+This is what we recommend for businesses that use Chocolatey in production scenarios (and what many of them do).
+There is a [great article written up](https://chocolatey.org/blog/host-your-own-server) on the reasoning and options for hosting your own server.

 ## Chocolatey.org Packages
 Chocolatey.org has a community repository of packages known as the community feed / community package repository.
 These packages are created by folks in the community and due to distribution rights, they usually contain executable instructions on how to download software from official distribution points written in PowerShell.

-**NOTE: For Organizational Use of Chocolatey** - First of all, it goes without stating that if you are a business and you are using Chocolatey, you should think long and hard before trusting an external source you have no control over (chocolatey.org packages, in addition to all of the binaries that download from official distribution channels over the internet).
-It is too easy to set up your [[own private feed|How-To-Host-Feed]] where you can vet packages and have complete control over the binaries and what gets installed.
-This also provides complete reliability, trust, and repeatability.
-This is what we recommend for businesses that use Chocolatey in production scenarios (and what many of them do).
-There is a [great article written up](https://chocolatey.org/blog/host-your-own-server) on the reasoning and options for hosting your own server.

-Security for the Community Repository:
+### Security for the Community Package Repository:

-1. Every package submitted to the community feed (https://chocolatey.org) since October 2014 undergoes a rigorous moderation process before it becomes live.
+1. Every package submitted to the community package repository (https://chocolatey.org/packages) since October 2014 undergoes a rigorous moderation process before it becomes live.
 Yes, every package, every version of a package is moderated and approved before they become live.
 See "Rigorous Moderation Process" below.
 1. Packages are run through VirusTotal to produce a second opinion on the relative safety of the package and underlying software that is contained or downloaded by the package.
 The verification of this is shown on the site.
 1. Some packages move into a trusted status.
 This is usually when the package maintainer is also the software maintainer, but can also occur when the maintainer(s) are trusted and multiple versions of a package have been submitted without issues.
 1. Packages that download binaries (installers, zip archives) are checked to ensure that the binary is coming from the official distribution source.